Two-Time Relativistic Bohmian Model of Quantum Mechanics: TTBM and the problem of Time in Quantum Mechanics

 Related to this problem is the derivation and interpretation of the Time-Energy Uncertainty Relation (TEUR):

-for a review and discussion of which we refer to the works \cite{34,35,36} and bibliographies contained therein.
-In a fundamental paper, Aharonov and Bohm have shown both that all previous claims of TEUR are not general, and that it is indeed possible to measure $E$ with infinite precision in a finite time \cite{37}.
-These conclusions are unexceptionable because they are a consequence of the external nature of the time variable and are not incompatible with the fact that, in certain quantum systems, various forms of TEUR may be valid; as, for example, in the quantum system considered by Mandelstamm and Tamm, where $\Delta t$ is the lifetime of a decaying system state and $\Delta E$ the uncertainty energy \cite{38}.
-Indeed Busch \cite{39} distinguished the different types of $\Delta t$ that can be considered in eq.
+for a review and discussion of which we refer to the works \cite{45,46,47} and bibliographies contained therein.
+In a fundamental paper, Aharonov and Bohm have shown both that all previous claims of TEUR are not general, and that it is indeed possible to measure $E$ with infinite precision in a finite time \cite{48}.
+These conclusions are unquestionable because they are a consequence of the external nature of the time variable and are not incompatible with the fact that, in certain quantum systems, various forms of TEUR may be valid; as, for example, in the quantum system considered by Mandelstamm and Tamm, where $\Delta t$ is the lifetime of a decaying system state and $\Delta E$ the uncertainty energy \cite{49}.
+Indeed Busch \cite{50} distinguished the different types of $\Delta t$ that can be considered in eq.
 (37) and reiterated that: 1.
 An observable TEUR, with a constant positive lower bound for the product of inaccuracies, is not universally valid; 2.
 A full-fledged quantum mechanical theory of time measurements is still waiting to be developed.

-According to Altaie \emph{et al. } “\emph{the proposal set forth by several authors of considering an intrinsic measurement of quantum time, besides having the conventional external time {\rm [}$t${\rm ]}, is compelling}” \cite{40}.
-In this direction, Page and Wootters hypothesized that this intrinsic time could be represented by an appropriate dynamic variable of the system studied \cite{41}.
+According to Altaie, Hogdson and Beige “\emph{the proposal set forth by several authors of considering an intrinsic measurement of quantum time, besides having the conventional external time {\rm [}$t${\rm ]}, is compelling}” \cite{51}.
+In this direction, Page and Wootters hypothesized that this intrinsic time could be represented by an appropriate dynamic variable of the system studied \cite{52}.
 But which one?
-In more than 40 years, no example has yet been found.
-The solid reasons argued by Unruh and Wald about the nonexistence of such an internal variable appear to have been confirmed \cite{33}.
+In more than 40 years, no example has yet been exhibited.
+The solid reasons argued by Unruh and Wald about the nonexistence of such an internal variable appear to have been confirmed \cite{44}.